sigsteve/vagrant-caasp/README.md

 # Please adjust your memory settings in the config.yml for each machine type.
 # Do not run vagrant up, unless you know what you're doing and want the result
 Usage deploy_caasp.sh [options..]
 -m, --model <model>   Which config.yml model to use for vm sizing
                       Default: "minimal"
--f, --full           attempt to bring the machines up and deploy the cluster -i, --ignore-memory  Don't prompt when over allocating memory -t, --test           Do a dry run, don't actually deploy the vms.
+-f, --full            attempt to bring the machines up and deploy the cluster -i, --ignore-memory   Don't prompt when over allocating memory -v, --verbose [uint8] Debug level to pass to skuba
--h,-?, --help        Show help
+-t, --test            Do a dry run, don't actually deploy the vms -h,-?, --help         Show help
 ```

 Once you have a CaaSP cluster provisioned you can start and stop that cluster by using the `cluster.sh` script